 A clinical trial is any research study that evaluates interventions to prevent, detect, diagnose, or treat a disease or disorder.
 In a clinical trial, human participants (or groups of participants) are assigned to one or more interventions to assess the results on health outcomes.

-Clinical Trials are important in discovering new treatments to prevent, detect, diagnosis, or treat narcolepsy.
-It is the only process to bring new pharmacological drugs and treatments forward for approval to use within the narcolepsy community.
-Without the clinical trials, there is a risk that individuals could be given treatments which have no advantage, waste time, and could even be harmful to one’s health.
+Clinical Trials are important in discovering new treatments to prevent, detect, diagnose or treat Narcolepsy.
+It is the only process to bring new pharmacological drugs and treatments forward for approval to use within the Narcolepsy community.
+Without the clinical trials, there is a risk that individuals could be given treatments which have no advantage, waste time and could even be harmful to one’s health.
 If a treatment has no benefit, or has serious side effects, the treatment may not be further developed.